e-wagner-OH/week11-inclasslab/README.md

    1. Working on the ```Dockerfile``` in the base of the directory
 2. Orchestrate with K8s
    1. Working on the files in the ```manifests``` directory
+   2. Checking the ```.github/workflows/ci.yaml``` file for changes or clues
-   2. Pushing images to Azure Container Registry with GitHub Actions
+   3. Pushing images to Azure Container Registry with GitHub Actions
-   3. Pulling in images to the minikube environment using a image pull-secret
+   4. Pulling in images to the minikube environment using a image pull-secret
 3. Put it in a Helm Chart
    1. Working on the files in the ```helm-chart``` directory
    2. Reuses the pull-secret and GHA steps